How to earn money on Facebook $500 every day could be your way out of a boring career or your answer to making quick easy cash.

 That said, making money on Facebook requires you to amass a huge following.
 This involves creating a profile and posting content that resonates with your target market.

-It also helps to create a Facebook Page which you can use to run your business, link people to your other social media platforms, and run ads there.
+It also helps to create a Facebook Page that you can use to run your business, link people to your other social media platforms, and run ads there.

 How are you using Facebook to make money?
 Let’s hear your strategies below.